Iraq–Pakistan relations

-Iraq–Pakistan relations refer to the bilateral ties between the Republic of Iraq and the Islamic Republic of Pakistan.
+Iraq and Pakistan established diplomatic relations in 1947.
 Cultural interaction and economic trade between Mesopotamia and the Indus Valley date back to 1800 BCE.
 In 1955, both Iraq and Pakistan joined the Baghdad Pact, a military alliance against the Soviet Union.
 However, when the king of Iraq was assassinated in 1958, Iraq pulled out of the Baghdad Pact, which was subsequently renamed to the Central Treaty Organization (CENTO).
-During the Ba'athist era, high levels of tension persisted between Iraq and Pakistan due to a number of conflicting interests between the two states, such as Iraq's support for Baloch rebel groups in Pakistan and Iran, Pakistan's support for Iran during the Iran–Iraq War, Pakistan's participation with the United States-led coalition against Iraq during the Gulf War, and Iraq's support for India against Pakistan with regards to the Kashmir conflict.
+During the Ba'athist era, relations were at times cordial and sometimes hostile.
 However, following the 2003 invasion of Iraq that toppled the Ba'athist government, bilateral relations have stabilized; Pakistan has supported Iraq in its fight against the Islamic State and other militant groups active in the Iraqi conflict.
 Iraq maintains an embassy in Islamabad while Pakistan maintains an embassy in Baghdad.

+History

+Zutt Rebellion

+The Zutt Rebellion was an uprising by the Zutt tribe, who were originally from the Indus Valley region in modern-day Pakistan.
+The tribe, part of the Jat group, had migrated to the region of Mesopotamia (modern-day Iraq) centuries before the rebellion.
+Over time, the Zutt became mercenaries for the Ummayyad and Abbasid Caliphates, settling in southern Iraq and forming the Banu Zutt or Az-Zutt tribe.

+The rebellion began around 810, when Yusuf ibn Zutt, a leader of the tribe, challenged the Abbasid Caliphate and established semi-independent control over the marshlands of southern Iraq, including important areas like Kufa and Basra.
+The rebellion disrupted resource supplies to Baghdad, putting the Abbasid Caliphate in jeopardy.
+For years, the Zutt were successful in their raids, causing heavy damage to Abbasid forces and leaders.
+Their actions contributed heavily to the weakening of the Abbasid Empire, with their guerrilla tactics and raids advancing deep into Abbasid territory, further destabilizing the region.